 Codling Moth (Cydia pomonella)

 Codling moth is a major insect pest of apples and other fruits and nuts worldwide.
 It is the proverbial and the ecological "worm in the apple."
 Its larva damages fruit by feeding on the seeds at the core.
-As with other insects whose larvae burrow within fruit, for most of its life, codling moth is safe inside the apple, and by no means can it be controlled during this phase except by removing and disposing of the fruit.
+As with other insects whose larvae burrow within fruit, during this portion of its life, codling moth is safe inside the apple, and by no means can it be controlled at this phase except by removing and disposing of the fruit.

 Adam and Eve (1517, Holbein)